-At Hodge Jones and Allen we have enormous experience in dealing with a huge variety of investigations and prosecutions by HM Revenue and Customs (HMRC).
-HMRC is the UK’s tax, payments and customs authority and investigates wrong-doing with respect to taxation.
-Its remit for investigating fraud is extremely wide.
-Individuals and companies can find themselves on the wrong end of investigations into fraud relating to direct and indirect taxation.
+At Hodge Jones & Allen Solicitors, we have enormous experience in dealing with a huge variety of investigations and prosecutions by HM Revenue and Customs (HMRC).

 We provide advice and representations in connection with all stages of HMRC action:

 - Civil investigations including COP 8 / COP 9 investigations

 - Interviews in connection with criminal investigations including PACE interviews